ReactiveSets/toubkal/README.md

 are responsible for maintaining an application-consistent state.

-Stateful pipelets are implemented thanks to the stateful set() pipelet that is typically used as a base pipelet for all stateful pipelets.
+Stateful pipelets are implemented thanks to the stateful set() pipelet that is typically used as a base pipelet for stateful pipelets.

 Also, much like the TCP protocol, stateful pipelets are found at the edges of a Toubkal network of stateless pipelets.